DeMuenu/MoonlightVRC/README.md

 ## Editor preview

-- While not in play mode, the editor helper `PlayerPositionsToShaderPreview` (EditorPreview/Editor/PlayerPositionsToShaderPreview.cs) and `ShadowcasterUpdaterPreview` (EditorPreview/Editor/ShadowcasterUpdaterPreview.cs) write the same property blocks to assigned Renderers so you can preview lighting effects in the Scene view.
+- While not in play mode, the editor helper `LightUpdaterPreview` (EditorPreview/Editor/LightUpdaterPreview.cs) and `ShadowcasterUpdaterPreview` (EditorPreview/Editor/ShadowcasterUpdaterPreview.cs) write the same property blocks to assigned Renderers so you can preview lighting effects in the Scene view.
 Those update 10 times a second.
-- The editor partial helper for building preview arrays is in `EditorPreview/PlayerPositionsToShader.Editor.cs`.
+- The editor partial helper for building preview arrays is in `EditorPreview/LightUpdater.Editor.cs`.

 ---